Marfeel

 - Assets, typography, and interaction guidelines.

-- A more legible typeface for data visualization.
+- Switched to a more legible typeface optimized for dense data layouts.

-- Increased white space to reduce visual noise.
+- Increased white space to reduce scanning fatigue in dashboard-heavy workflows.

 Foundation and Component samples from the Design System